Uniform rectangular array

 The spacing between rows is the distance along the column axis direction between adjacent rows.

-Find and plot the positions of the elements in a 5-row-by-6-column URA with a triangular lattice and a URA with a rectangular lattice.
-The element spacing is 0.5 for both lattices.
+This example shows how to find and plot the positions of the elements of a 5-row-by-6-column URA with a triangular lattice and a URA with a rectangular lattice.
+The element spacing is 0.5 meters for both lattices.

 Construct a 5-by-2 element URA with a Taylor window taper along each column.
 The tapers form a 5-by-2 matrix.